Abercrombie & Fitch Co (ANF) Shares Up Despite Recent Market Volatility

 Telsey Advisory Group gave a rating of “Outperform” to ANF, setting the target price at $125 in the report published on March 06th of the current year.

-During the last 5 trading sessions, ANF rose by +4.32%, which changed the moving average for the period of 200-days by -44.85% in comparison to the 20-day moving average, which settled at $91.59.
-In addition, Abercrombie & Fitch Co saw -37.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ANF fell by -3.28%, which changed the moving average for the period of 200-days by -37.21% in comparison to the 20-day moving average, which settled at $89.62.
+In addition, Abercrombie & Fitch Co saw -40.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading